w3f/Grants-Program/applications/Jeton_Network_follow_up.md

 ![image](https://user-images.githubusercontent.com/17710198/116819173-1d866a80-ab6f-11eb-99e4-0073ea97a516.png)

 #### Documentation of core components, protocols, architecture etc. to be deployed

+* https://github.com/JetonNetwork All components for the Generic Gaming Blockchain and the UnitySDK will be provided under the organisation Jeton Network.

 * https://github.com/dotmog/SubstrateNetApi .NETStandard2.0 (SubstrateNetApi with Wallet functionalities, usable in Unity)
 * https://github.com/dotmog/SubstrateNetCore .NETStandard2.0 (Core GameEngine) will be extracted out of our private DOTMogCore Repository.